Outdoor Ice Rinks

 Where are the rinks located?

-Cross Creek Park, 78 Cross Creek Boulevard - OPEN
+Cross Creek Park, 78 Cross Creek Boulevard - CLOSED (no volunteers)

-Lloyd Dyer Park, 209 Balaclava Street, Rockwood – CLOSED
+Lloyd Dyer Park, 209 Balaclava Street, Rockwood – OPEN

 Max Storey Park, Dunbar and Ridge Road, Rockwood - CLOSED